oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/realtimesync/business-services/business-services-integration.md

     ![Create Global Variable](images/data-stitch-invoice-variable.png)

-4. Close the Global Variables pane, which creates and saves the newly created Variable
+4. Close the Global Variables pane, which creates and s the newly created Variable

-5.  ***Save*** the Integration Flow
+5.  ****** the Integration Flow

 6. Hover over the outgoing arrow for the **createERPInvoice** activity and click ***+***.
 Search for **Data Stitch** activity.
 (Alternatively, you can drag from the **Actions** palette)